 This writing skill and moot court experience led to a position after graduation with the Law Office of Stanton T. Mathews and Associates, where he became the primary appellate attorney for the firm.
 Shortly before moving on to another experience, Ron was the primary attorney in an appellate case which resulted in his first published appellate opinion, Colarossi v.
 Coty US, in which he successfully obtained a reversal of a summary judgment in a wrongful termination case.
 That appellate opinion has since been cited in more than 100 subsequent cases, more than 30 articles, law reviews, and journals, almost 400 appellate briefs and petitions, and more than 200 trial court briefs and documents.

-Ron and his wife, Tara (Schelin), have six children and live in Rancho Santa Margarita.
+Ron and his wife, Tara (Schelin), have six children and live in Winchester.
 Ron enjoys BYU football and basketball, reading, music, tropical fish, and travel.

 |Award name||Grantor||Date granted|